Tomb of the Augurs: Rear Wall

 On the center of the rear wall a painted door is placed.
-This has been interpreted by scholars as a symbolic door or portal to the Underworld that acts as a barrier between the kingdom of the living and the kingdom of the dead, being a common motif found in Greco-Roman antiquity, which been described as a "false door" throughout scholarship.
+This has been interpreted by scholars as a symbolic door or portal to the Underworld that acts as a barrier between the kingdom of the living and of the dead, being a common motif found in Greco-Roman antiquity, which has been described as a "false door" throughout scholarship.
 This motif has been viewed as a method of safe transition from the over to the underworld.

 Two figures on either side of the door each extend one arm towards the door and raise the other to their forehead in a gesture of salutation, clemency, and mourning.
-The two men scholars either interpret as augurs or as mourners who are relatives of the deceased.
-The latter is thought to be the more accepted interpretation of the two figures since reading the name written on the wall next to the men, Apastanasar, contains the root of apa which means father.
+Scholars have interpreted these two men as either augurs or mourners who are relatives of the deceased.
+The inscription accompanying these men contains the words Tanasar and Apastanasar, which denotes them as being the ritual leaders for the funerary proceedings, as well having some sort of kin relation to the deceased- who can be referred to as a lanista (a man who purchased and kept gladiators).
 Above the door shows a lion and leopard killing a deer.